matteoferla/GNB2_analysis/README.md

 | interface_Δscore	| difference of the above minus the wt reference* | REU. positive = destabiling |

 &lowast;) The `interface_Δscore` ought to be subtrated by the ddG of the mutant on an isolated chain.
 Which was done at the analysis step.

+## Mutational landscape

+Rosetta pmut_scan was performed on three of the models in order to get a mutational landscape.
+This repacks sidechains but does not alter backbones.
+Consequently, some mutations that are deleterious are neutral when the backbone is allowed to move.